Camp craft: DIY two-color paracord bracelets

 These paracord bracelets were a hit at girls camp.
 As you can see, even some of the male camp leaders joined in.
 I got the idea from Stormdrane at Instructables.com.
 His tutorial is excellent, but although the site pictures two-color bracelets, he doesn’t explain how to make a two-color bracelet.
 I wanted to keep it simple for camp anyway, so we made one-color bracelets.
 However, a few innovative girls at camp figured out one way to make them, so I’m passing the info on to you.
 I also improved upon the final step to better prevent the bracelet from unraveling.
 This bracelet takes about 45 minutes to make.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 By the way, paracord bracelets are also known as survival bracelets.
 They’re a convenient way for soldiers and hikers to always have eight feet of 550 parachute cord (which easily supports many times one’s own body weight) literally on hand.
 Check out Stormdrane’s Blog for more amazing paracord projects.
 I’m planning to make the adjustable paracord watch band myself.